bynux-gh/CharTools/README.md

 kotlinc * -include-runtime -d chartools.jar
 ```

-It can then be run with `java chartools.jar`, or on some Linux distros it can be
+It can then be run with `java -jar chartools.jar`, or on some Linux distros it
-set to executable (`chmod +x chartools.jar`) and run directly (./chartools.jar).
+can be set to executable (`chmod +x chartools.jar`) and run directly
+(./chartools.jar).

 On Windows and MacOS, if it was set up on Java install, you can also
 double-click the jarfile in your file explorer to open/run it.